diederv/JakeWarton/README.md

 - It uses the coroutine support for Retrofit
 - It uses a repository to hide the Retrofit Service interface and to add a flow zip function to combine two or more retrofit coroutines
 - It uses the (currently) popular MVVM architectural pattern and the ViewModel is the perfect place to execute the coroutine, exposed by the repository
-- It uses Hilt support for ViewModels to manage the lifecycle of the ViewModel that outlives configuration changes
+- It uses Hilt support for ViewModels to manage the lifecycle of the ViewModel that outlives configuration changes (like device rotation)
 - It uses Hilt to implement Dependency Injection (Inversion Of Control)
+- It uses the Kotlin Parcelable annotation in combination with data class to pass objects from Fragment to Activity to Fragment
 - It uses Http interception for caching friendly requests
 - It uses Http interception for local caching
 - It uses Http interception for login (Very useful during development)